MiCRo: Mixture Modeling and Context-aware Routing for Personalized Preference Learning: Experiments

 \subsection{Experimental Setup}

 \paragraph{Training datasets} We train the mixture reward models on binary-labeled preference datasets: HelpSteer2~\cite{wang2024helpsteer2}, RPR~\cite{pitis2024improving}, and preference-700K~\cite{dong2024rlhf}.
 HelpSteer2 and RPR datasets contain human-labeled response pairs evaluated across multiple assessment dimensions.
 We construct the binary-labeled sets with the following process.
 For each dimension, we extract binary preference pairs based on absolute ratings, treating responses with higher ratings as ``chosen'' and those with lower ratings as ``rejected.''
 Pairs with identical ratings are excluded from both training and test sets.
 To ensure diversity in preferences, we exclude pairs where all attributes are unanimously agreed upon from the training set.
 Ultimately, all pairs from all dimensions are mixed, resulting in 23.5K samples and 5.8K training samples from HelpSteer2 and RPR, respectively.
-We also apply the mixture model training on preference-700K dataset, a large-scale pairwise dataset created by aggregating instructions and response pairs from multiple data sources.
+The preference-700K dataset is a large-scale pairwise dataset created by aggregating instructions and response pairs from multiple data sources.
 Further details on these datasets are provided in Appendix \ref{appendix:datasets}.

 \paragraph{Models} We use the best 3B open-source reward model \href{https://huggingface.co/Ray2333/GRM-Llama3.2-3B-rewardmodel-ft}{GRM-Llama3.2-3B} \cite{yang2024regularizing} as the backbone, keeping it frozen while training $K$ linear probing heads on top.
 The router network is implemented as a one-layer MLP containing 128 units and a softmax activation.
-We provide full implementation details in Appendix~\ref{sec:implementation_details}.
+Full implementation details are provided in Appendix~\ref{sec:implementation_details}.
+We further evaluate with an open-source 8B reward model in Appendix~\ref{sec:evaluation_8B_model}.